TypeScript

 getInstanceSchema(instanceId, options?) | Promise<InstanceSchemaInfo> | Get an instance’s schema |

-updateInstanceSchema(instanceId, schemaText, schemaType, options?) | Promise<InstanceInfo> | Update an instance’s schema |
+updateInstanceSchema(instanceId, schemaText, schemaType, options?) | Promise<InstanceInfo> | Update a schema; options accepts migrationPlan and confirmDestructive for non-additive changes |

-updateInstanceMetadata(instanceId, name, description, options?) | Promise<InstanceInfo> | Update instance name and description |
+updateInstanceMetadata(instanceId, name, description, options?) | Promise<InstanceInfo> | Update instance name and description.
+Both name and description are required strings. |

 Instance methods (xm.instance(id))